Information for experts

 - The needle is no longer sterile, and re-use is not only unhygienic but also increases the risk of infection

-- Crystallised insulin and tissue remnants can clog the needle
+- Crystallised insulin and tissue remnants can block the needle

 - Air bubbles in the cartridge shift, possibly leading to an inaccurate insulin dose or insulin subsequently leaking from the needle